-The Authoritarian Personality 'may be induced by an upbringing of rigid discipline and conditional affection.'
+The Authoritarian Personality may be induced by an upbringing of rigid discipline and conditional affection.
 This book by Theodor Adorno and others developed a scale to measure "an estimate of fascist receptivity."
-A quick personality test: www.anesi.com/fscale.htm punish Authoritarian traits: weakness, e.g. scapegoat, demonize, hate, and oppress the weak. "... excessive conformity, submissiveness to authority, intolerance, insecurity, superstition. ridged stereotyped thought patterns."
-Sociology in Our Times, Diana Kendall; books.google.com/books?isbn=1305856309 Frank Sulloway showed in Born to Rebel that many firstborns become more authoritarian than siblings.
+A quick personality test: www.anesi.com/fscale.htm

+Authoritarian traits: punish weakness, e.g. scapegoat, demonize, hate, and oppress the weak. "... excessive conformity, submissiveness to authority, intolerance, insecurity, superstition. ridged stereotyped thought patterns."
+Sociology in Our Times, Diana Kendall; books.google.com/books?isbn=1305856309

+Frank Sulloway showed in Born to Rebel that many firstborns become more authoritarian than siblings.
 In 2003, he co-authored a controversial research report, "Political Conservatism as Motivated Social Cognition."

 Some conservatives oppose conflating authoritarian with conservative.
 Triumph of the Authoritarian, by John W. Dean, The Boston Globe; 14 July 2006.

-The A to E spectrum may also correlate with differences in brain activity found by fMRI, and in genes which raises the concern that a drug or retrovirus could be created to increase obedience.
-"Individuals who are more easily startled by threats are more likely than others to support protective policies, such as military spending, the Iraq War and the death penalty ... " Measured by eye blink response to a loud noise after seeing disturbing photos. livescience .com/2866-political-views-driven-biology.html Authoritarian versus Egalitarian Here are two views on the purpose of electing reps:
+"Individuals who are more easily startled by threats are more likely than others to support protective policies, such as military spending, the Iraq War and the death penalty..."
+This may correlate with differences in brain activity found by fMRI, and in genes - which raises the concern that a drug or retrovirus could be created to increase obedience.

-1. An election should give representation to the major opinion groups in the electorate.
-Give them a forum to debate and refine policies for the common good.
-This view emphasizes the integrating purpose of elections and representative committees.
-2. The goal of an election is to give one group the power to rule.
-Give them a clear mandate to resolve necessary choices.
-We could call that the dominance purpose of an election.
-This path risks turning to dictatorship: If the biggest party should dominate a government, should the biggest subgroup control the biggest party?
-1 side, 1 party, 1 faction, 1 leader.
-Compromises often must be made at some level, even if that is in the mind of one person and the process is hidden.
-Democrats hold that political decisions are better when many minds work together, the options are debated in public from many points of view, and power is distributed fairly.
-With good decision rules, an open egalitarian process is quick, stable, and effective.
-Questions for research, discussion, and writing: Do the values below tend to occur as two distinct sets?
-Or does a person pursue values in (between) both?
-Does one set tend to displace the other in a community?
-Is one linked with support for effective democracy?
-Do some people with wealth want it to steer society and try to weaken steering by voting and government?
-A accuratedemocracy.com/a guotes.htm
+Measured by eye blink response to a loud noise after seeing disturbing photos. livescience.com/2866-political-views-driven-biology.html